Johan Franzén: Detroit Red Wings

 For the 2005–06 season, Franzén played in the NHL with Detroit, totaling 80 games for 16 points (12 goals and four assists) in his rookie season.
 His workmanlike service was lauded by former teammate and captain Steve Yzerman, who gave him the nickname "The Mule" because "he carries the load."
-Franzén was named "Detroit Red Wings Rookie of the Year" by the Detroit Sports Broadcasters' Association for his play during the season.
-Franzen’s rookie season was also Yzerman’s final NHL season.
+(Franzen's rookie season was also Yzerman's final NHL season) Franzén was named "Detroit Red Wings Rookie of the Year" by the Detroit Sports Broadcasters' Association for his play during the season.

 In August 2006, Franzén re-signed with Detroit on a three-year, $2.825 million contract.
 On 21 April 2007, during a Stanley Cup playoff game against the Calgary Flames, Flames goaltender Jamie McLennan slashed Franzén twice in the leg.
 McLennan was due to be assessed a minor penalty.
 However, after play was stopped, McLennan again violently slashed Franzén in the stomach, resulting in a game misconduct for McLennan.
 In the following game, Game 6, Franzén scored the winning goal in double-overtime to advance the Red Wings past the Flames.

 On 30 March 2008, Franzén scored his sixth game-winning goal for the month of March, against the Nashville Predators.
 This goal broke the Red Wings team record for most game-winning goals in one month (5) set by Gordie Howe in February 1952, and duplicated in January 1956.
 (Howe's feat was matched by Franzén's teammate Henrik Zetterberg in January 2007.)
 Coincidentally, Franzén broke Howe's record while Howe was attending the game and celebrating his 80th birthday.

 Franzén scored his first career NHL hat-trick against the Colorado Avalanche in Game 2 of the Western Conference Semifinals of the 2008 playoffs.
 It was the Red Wings' first playoff hat-trick since Darren McCarty scored three goals on 18 May 2002, also against the Avalanche.
 During Game 4, on 1 May 2008, Franzén had another hat-trick, scoring his ninth goal of the series, breaking the Detroit Red Wings franchise record for most goals in a playoff series: Gordie Howe had scored eight goals in a seven-game series in 1949.

 Franzén currently holds the franchise record (tied with Henrik Zetterberg) for most goals in a playoff year with 13, a record previously held at ten by Petr Klíma, Sergei Fedorov and Brett Hull.
 Zetterberg tied his mark of 13 goals after scoring the Cup winning goal in Game 6 of the 2008 Stanley Cup Finals.

 On 24 May 2009, in a Game 4 of the Western Conference Finals against the Chicago Blackhawks, Franzén was involved in a minor scrum behind the net after the whistle.
 Franzén was exchanging words with Patrick Kane when Kane began chewing on his mouth guard.
 Franzén reached down and ripped the mouth guard out of Kane's mouth and threw it down to the ice.